-- 1. Gain advanced knowledge of developmental processes and principles - 2.
-Study different methods of understanding child - 3.
-Understand the specific features of childhood and adolescence as distinct stages of development

-- 4. Understand practical application of theories - 5.
-Understand multicultural families with diverse forms of child rearing and Parent-child relationships - 6.
-Create awareness about children and families living in difficult circumstances - 7.
+- 1. Study different methods of understanding child - 2.
+Understand the specific features of childhood and adolescence as distinct stages of development - 3.
+Understand practical application of theories - 4.
+Understand multicultural families with diverse forms of child rearing and Parentchild relationships - 5.
+Create awareness about children and families living in difficult circumstances - 6.
 Aware of the current issues confronting adolescents.